 The Risks of Unendorsed 'Shadow' Collaboration Solutions

-Shadow IT carries with it some huge risks, and—if not taken seriously—can come with consequences.
-At the most basic level, the possibility of your unknowing of an entire environment creates a significant gap in coverage in your security portfolio, or you may not even know that this environment exists.
+Shadow IT carries with it some huge risks that—if not taken seriously—come with serious consequences.
+At the most basic level, the possibility of not knowing about a software, service or technology in your stack creates a gap in coverage or exposure in your security program.

 To better understand shadow IT, let’s start with a hypothetical scenario:

 Jon is the collaboration manager for XYZ Corporation.
 Sally helps direct the IT portfolio, determining what products the company should and should not use.
-After some research and cooperation, Jon and Sally agree that using Microsoft Yammer is an excellent social tool to help break down organization silos and encourage information sharing.
+After some research and cooperation, Jon and Sally agree that Microsoft Teams is an excellent workstream collaboration tool to help break down organizational silos and encourage information sharing.

-Months go by and Yammer gets good use in certain areas of the company.
-Meanwhile Derek, in Sales, decides that Slack has some functionalities that would help enhance his productivity.
-After seeing how easy it is to create a Slack team, Derek, along with his sales team, starts using this alternative platform without the approval of Jon or Sally.
+Months go by and Teams gets good use in certain areas of the company.
+Meanwhile Derek in Sales decides that Slack has some functionalities that would help enhance his productivity.
+After seeing how easy it is to create a Slack workspace, Derek, along with his sales team, starts using this alternative platform without the approval of Jon or Sally.

 This Is Shadow IT.

-Jon and Sally don’t know that Derek has implemented this new platform within his team, and it comes without the controls and safeguards that the other approved applications in the IT Portfolio have.
+Jon and Sally don’t know that Derek introduced a new platform within his team, and had no chance to implement the controls and safeguards that the other approved applications in the IT Portfolio have.

-- Other collaboration tools may be more beneficial, so why don’t we let our employees choose to use one that might be faster, better or cheaper?
+- Why don’t we let our employees choose a collaboration tool that might be faster, better or cheaper?

-- What’s the big deal, if they can’t do any harm?
+- What’s the big deal, can it really do any harm?

 This guide will help navigate some of the risks associated with Shadow IT, and how to make the most of these situations when they arise.

 Any time there is an unendorsed technology solution in use within an organization, there is a significant gap in coverage that creates increased exposure in your security program.